 Dutch lawyer for debt collection

 Dutch law firm AMS is specialized in debt collection.
 Have you received a demand letter regarding a claim that is possibly lapsed?
 Or do you wish to preserve your own claims from expiring?
-Please feel free to contact one of our debt collection lawyers have built up vast experience in successfully and cost-effectively resolving cases involving debts that are due and payable.
+Our debt collection lawyers have built up vast experience in successfully and cost-effectively resolving cases involving debts that are due and payable.
 We can advise you on the best approach and strategy, an approach that aims to prevent problems from escalating but, if necessary, includes going to court.